SherG/cool-iron/blog/simplify.md

 Back when I was performing as a guitarist in South Florida, I sometimes did session work on the side.
 One night, while performing live on South Beach, I was approached by Brazilian singer Iramar and his producer to lay down some tracks on an upcoming album.

-Recorded at <a href="https://www.mixonline.com/recording/ocean-vu-studio-373693" target="blank">Ocean VU Studio</a> in 1995 with <a href="https://immub.org/album/e-facil-complicar" target="blanket">Victor Di Persia</a> at the console, the album was released under the title: “é fácil complicar.”
+Recorded at <a href="https://www.mixonline.com/recording/ocean-vu-studio-373693" target="blank">Ocean VU Studio</a> in 1995 with Victor Di Persia at the console, the album was released under the title: “<a href="https://immub.org/artista/iramar" target="blank">é fácil complicar</a>.”
 Translated: “It’s easy to complicate things.”

 Sometimes when we feel stuck or frustrated the answer is simple: we need to stop complicating things